 The BEST Crinkle Top Brownies.

-Because there is a lot to celebrate today, and because it’s FRIDAY…and everyone knows that Friday’s deserve chocolate.
+Because there is a lot to celebrate today, and because it’s FRIDAY…and because everyone knows that Friday’s deserve chocolate.

 So if there was ever a classic brownie recipe to have in your back pocket, it’s this one.
 Trust me on this.
 They remind me of the brownies I’d eat as a kid, and I’m really not sure there’s anything better.
 These are light, a little fudgy, extra chocolatey, perfectly sweet, and they have the most flakey, crinkly top ever.
 Oh my gosh, SO GOOD.

 Before I dive into the delicious details, let me explain the reason I am sharing them.

 As most of you know by now, my younger brother Red took home his first Olympic gold medal last week in Men’s Snowboard Slopestyle in PyeongChang, South Korea.
 If you missed my recap post, you can read part one here and part two here.
 I said from the start that I wasn’t going to make any fancy Olympic themed food.
 One, because I am not good with decorating food in fancy ways, and two, because I just didn’t have any great ideas.

 That said, after returning home from Korea last week, I felt the need to create a recipe that I knew Red would love.
 I mean, he did win GOLD, so a celebratory dessert is certainly in order.
 Right?